 Tweaking the Feeder To Work Better

 This bluebird feeder does work well.
 Bluebirds and wrens seem very happy with it and it is easy to use.
-I think Erva designed it for dried mealworms rather than live mealworms though.
+I think Erva designed it for live mealworms rather than dried mealworms though.
 Because of this, without an adjustment (which I figured out), starlings are only about 90% locked out.